Mass-like invariants for asymptotically hyperbolic metrics: On the irreducible representations that appear in the classification

 \subsection{Asymptotically hyperbolic metrics}

 We continue by defining asymptotically hyperbolic manifolds.
 Several definitions exist in the litterature, we refer the reader to \cite{LeeFredholm,HerzlichMassFormulae,GicquaudCompactification} for an overview.
 To avoid technical complications we choose here to use the simplest such definition.
-The relevance of this choice will be discussed in Section \ref{secInterpretation}.

 \begin{definition} Let $\Mbar$ be a compact manifold of dimension $n$ with boundary $\partial M \simeq \bS^{n-1}$.
 We choose a neighborhood $\Omega$ of $\partial M$ in $\Mbar$, a diffeomorphism $\Psi: \Omega \to \overline{B}_1(0) \setminus \overline{B}_{1-\epsilon}(0)$ from $\Omega$ to the standard annulus and a positive integer $k$.
 Then a metric $g$ on the interior $M$ of $\Mbar$ is said to be \emph{asymptotically hyperbolic} of order $k$ with respect to $\Psi$ if the metric